phetsims/phet-info/doc/dynamic-string-layout-quickstart.md

 `BoundsProperty`.

 ### Testing

-**If your sim has been published and has translations:**

-Run with `?locales=*` to enable the locale-testing button (globe) in the navigation bar.
-Open the locale dialog by pressing the globe button in the navigation bar.
-Press and hold while moving the pointer over locale names.
-This changes the locale.
-Watch for layout problems.
-Fix any layout problems that are identified.
-For example, if a Text node needs to remain centered on something, then a boundsProperty listener may be needed.

-**If you are working on an unpublished sim:**

 Use the `stringTest=dynamic` query parameter to change all the strings in your sim at once. `DynamicStringTest` uses a keyboard event listener to adjust the length of strings with the arrow keys and space bar.
 For more specific usage info refer to [DynamicStringTest](https://github.com/phetsims/joist/blob/main/js/DynamicStringTest.ts) documentation.
 This